trepel/coolstore-ionic1-example-app/README.md

 ## Jump start using Ansible

-The `ansible` directory contains simple playbook that installs the Ionic, Cordova locally and runs the app in your browser.
+The `ansible` directory contains simple playbook that installs the Ionic, Cordova and runs the app in your browser.
+The difference using Ansible is that the Cordova and Ionic are installed locally.

 - clone this repo and `cd` there
 - `ansible-playbook -i ansible/inventoryFile -c local ansible/jump-start.yml`